When it comes to purchasing a multifunction printer (MFP) for your organization, what should you be thinking about?

 If you're interested in an MFP for your organization, or if you'd like to learn more about MFPs, talk to a Loffler expert today to find the perfect fit for your organization.

-Alex Nicholas is a sales manager at Loffler Companies.
+Alex Nicholas is a Senior Imaging Sales Manager at Loffler Companies.
 In his role, he works with businesses to find the best fit for their office technology needs, and his expertise spans copiers, printers, document workflow software and IT solutions.
 In his spare time, Alex enjoys spending time with his family, golfing and cheering on any and all Minnesota sports teams.